pengsihua2023/mag-based-pipeline/README.md

-# Viral Metagenome Analysis Pipeline
+# Viral Metagenome Analysis Pipeline based on nf-core/mag

 Complete pipeline for viral metagenome assembly and classification using nf-core/mag and direct containerized tools.